uwinkler/restate/packages/core/README.md

 #### Change the state with `store.next()`

-Another example of glue code could be a <a href="https://socket.io">socket.io</a> adapter, that receives chat messages from a server and adds them to the application state:
+Another example of a connector could be a <a href="https://socket.io">socket.io</a> adapter, that receives chat messages from a server and adds them to the application state:

 ```ts
 function connectSocket(store: RxStore<any>) {